spryker/spryker-docs/docs/scu/dev/connect-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-github-managed-project.md

   - /docs/paas-plus/dev/onboard-to-spryker-code-upgrader/connect-spryker-ci-to-a-gitlab-managed-project.html
 ---

-There are two options for connecting Spryker CI to your repository: using Spryker CI's native integration or using an access token.
+There are two options for connecting the Upgrader to your repository: using the native integration or an access token.

-## Connect using Spryker CI native integration
+## Connect Spryker Code Upgrader using the native integration

-1. In [Spryker CI](/docs/scu/dev/spryker-ci.html), go to **Projects**.
+1. In Spryker CI, go to **Projects**.
 2. On the **Projects** page, select the **Spryker Upgrade Service** project.

 ![Spryker CI Projects](https://spryker.s3.eu-central-1.amazonaws.com/docs/paas%2B/dev/onboard-to-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-github-managed-project.md/spryker_ci_projects.png)